robrich/phantomjs2/README.md

 The package has been set up to fetch and run Phantom for MacOS (darwin) and Linux based platforms (as identified by nodejs), using the pre-built binaries from https://github.com/bprodoehl/phantomjs/releases/

-However it is possible to provide a custom download URl by setting the `PHANTOMJS2_DOWNLOAD_URL` environment variable.
+However it is possible to provide a custom download URL by setting the `PHANTOMJS2_DOWNLOAD_URL` environment variable.
+If you want to specify a custom version, make sure to also specify `PHANTOMJS2_VERSION`.

 Running
 -------